Webhooks

 Granular event filters

 Family subscription often delivers more than you want.
-Narrow with event filters and tool filters — receive callbacks only for the events, tools, or resources you care about.
+Narrow with event filters — receive callbacks only for the specific resources you care about.
+A filter restricts an event type to a list of resource IDs.

 Examples:

-• Playground family, only state changes on one Playground.
+- Playground events, only state changes on one Playground.

-• Template events, only when one specific Template publishes a new version.
+- Template events, only when one specific Template changes.

 Create an endpoint